lifting-bits/remill/docs/LIFE_OF_AN_INSTRUCTION.md

 }
 ```

 In the case of the `push ebx` instruction from our example block, our decoder understands that `ebx` is a register.
 Surprisingly, the lifting side of Remill has no concept of what `ebx` is!
 Remill is designed to be able to translate arbitrary machine code to LLVM bitcode.
-To that end, there needs to be a kind of "common language" that the architecture-neutral LLVM side of things, and the architecture-specific semantics functions and machine instruction decoders can use to negotiate the translation process.
+To that end, there needs to be a kind of "common language" that the architecture-neutral LLVM side of things and the architecture-specific semantics functions and machine instruction decoders can use to negotiate the translation process.
 This common language is variable names within the `__remill_basic_block` function.
 The instruction decoder ensures that decoded register names correspond to variables defined in `__remill_basic_block`.
 The programmer implementing `__remill_basic_block` ensures the same things.
 The conversion from `Instruction` data structures to LLVM bitcode _assumes_ that this correspondence exists.

 Let's hammer this home.
 If we scroll up, we see that the `Instruction` data structure corresponding to `push ebx` has `EBX` in one of its `(READ_OP (REG_32 EBX))` register operands.
 This operand corresponds to the following `Register` data structure.